 The Company uses the Solvency II Standard Formula to calculate its regulatory Solvency Capital Requirement ("SCR").
 The Company does not use any undertaking specific parameters.
-The amount of the Company's SCR as at 31 December 2016 was £313.2m.
-The Company was in compliance with its regulatory capital requirements throughout 2016, as at 31 December 2016 and through to the date of this report.
+The amount of the Company's SCR as at 31 December 2018 was £278.8m (2017: £309.7m) The Company was in compliance with its regulatory capital requirements throughout the year and through to the date of this report.

-A. Business and Performance
+Business and Performance

-A.1 Business
+1.1 Business